EluciusFTW/SpectreCoff/README.md

     In SpectreCoff, we follow the structure Spectre.Console provides very closely.
     - Features of Spectre are translated into modules of the same name.
     - Whenever possible, each module exposes a function producing '_the module thing_' that is of same name as the module.
+This will be in form of an `OutputPayload`.
-    - Each module has a `toConsole` function, which delivers the instance to the console.
+    - The special module `Output` (which also defines the type `OutputPayload`), provides the function `toConsole` with which everything can be printed.

     In the example of the figlet widget of Spectre, which translates into the figlet module, it looks like this:
     ```fs
     "Hello World"    // figlet content
-    |> figlet        // main function of the module producing the figlet instance
+    |> figlet        // main function of the module producing the figlet instance as a Renderable case of OutputPayload
     |> toConsole     // toConsole function of the figlet module
     ```
     Of course, for more complex objects, there will be more parameters needed.
 To achieve this simplicity, the main function uses some defaults (in this example the alignment of the figlet).
 These defaults can be overwritten 'globally' (as they are just static variables in the module), or passed to other functions taking in more arguments, e.g.,